 Especially nowadays, safety is of paramount concern.
 Qualified contractors should be able to describe and substantiate protocols they have in place for containing and cleaning their work areas, keeping their employees and your family separate and secure, and ensuring a minimum level of dust, noise, and disruption to your home.
 They should be your trusted partner every step of the way, and be responsive to your concerns and answer all of your questions throughout.

 LIYH Tip #10 Choose Blackline Renovations

 Founded and personally managed by Chris Black, Blackline Renovations is a dynamic design-build residential remodeling firm exclusively specializing in residential work.
-They routinely tackle complicated projects with clients living in their homes, and are eager to ensure you and your family are safe and comfortable from start to finish.
+They routinely tackle complicated projects with clients living in their homes and are eager to ensure you and your family are safe and comfortable from start to finish.
 Blackline also offers the latest innovative designs; take a look at some of their visionary projects in homes near you.

 Still have concerns about LIYH renovation?
 Effortlessly ask for a free personal design consultation.
 Having earned a reputation for excellent communication, quality construction, and outstanding customer service.
-Blackline is eager to apply their proven process that brings efficiency and economy to your LIYH renovation!
+Blackline is eager to apply its proven process that brings efficiency and economy to your LIYH renovation!

 Join hundreds of satisfied Greater Dallas area homeowners who continue to enjoy award-winning projects done safely, smoothly, and with minimal hassle.